 best things to do in fort kochi

-Things to do in Fort Kochi – Explore Cochin Independently
+Things to do in Fort Kochi

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

 Not only did we have a much better room.
-It even came complete with it’s own natural alarm clock with the next door rooster, but the owner also had THIS!
+It even came complete with its own natural alarm clock with the next-door rooster, but the owner also had THIS!
 Seriously A lovely, gorgeous Royal Enfield.

 The Indo-Portuguese Museum, Fort Kochi